sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

 In our case, because there is just one checkbox, it's enough to check the length of that array to determine if any items are selected.
-If the length of the _helmetFee_ array inside _values_ is bigger than 0, the _hasCleaningFee_ param is true, and otherwise it is false.
+If the length of the _helmetFee_ array inside _values_ is bigger than 0, the _hasHelmetFee_ param is true, and otherwise it is false.
 If we had more than one item in the checkbox group, we should check which items were selected.

 ```jsx
 const handleFormSpyChange = (